-The Bloomberg Commodity Index Family is rules-based, and its construction is designed to consistently produce index levels without the exercise of discretion.
-BCOM Indices are produced without the interpolation or extrapolation of input data.
+The Bloomberg Commodity Index Family is rules-based, and its construction is designed to consistently produce Index Levels without the exercise of discretion.
+BCOM Indices are produced without the interpolation or extrapolation of input data, as of the launch date of July 14, 1998.

-In addition, the Index Administrator seeks to avoid contributions of input data that may be subject to the discretion of the source of such data and instead uses input data from regulated exchanges.
+In addition, the Index Administrator seeks to avoid contributions of input data that may be subject to the discretion of the source of such data and instead seeks to use input data that is readily available and/or distributed for a number of non-index or benchmark creation purposes.
 Accordingly, the Indices require no 'contributors' to produce and no codes of conduct with any such sources are required.